 There are several reasons you might want to become Adobe certified.
 Your employer might insist on it, or suggest it will help you get a raise or promotion.
 Having an official ‘Certified’ badge on your website may help you win clients as a freelancer.
 You may wish to teach Adobe skills to others.
 Or you may just realise there’s a lot of things you’ve never learned to do within the software, and fancy a challenge.

-That’s exactly what spurred Jamie Carroll, a graphic artist based in Missouri, to pursue Adobe accreditation.
+Jamie Carroll, a graphic artist based in Missouri, decided to pursue Adobe accreditation.
 “After working as a designer for many years, I knew I didn’t necessarily need the certification,” he recalls.
 “But I needed a new challenge at the time and I was ready to learn new things, and test my knowledge of the software.”
 (You can read about his experiences in detail in this blog post).

 It was a similar story for Garrett Scott Shue, a graphic designer for the marketing department of Liberty University in Virginia.
 “My reasoning for taking the test was to push myself to learn as much as I can,” he explains.
 “This test is the industry standard for design and I wanted to prove that I had mastered these programs.”

-In this post, we’ll explain how to go about becoming Adobe certified and offer tips on how to succeed.
+In this post, we’ll explain the previous process for becoming Adobe certified and offer tips on how to succeed.

 01. What the test involves